LorenzoValente3/Deep-Learning-Models/README.md

 # Deep Learning Models

-This repository aims to implement different Deep Learning (DL) Models as suggested in research papers, using [Keras](https://keras.io/).
+Collection of different Deep Learning models suggested in research papers, using [Keras](https://keras.io/).
 The implemented models are applied to the two different datasets.
 Models listed here are some cases simplified versions of the ones ultimately described in papers.